civita/civita.github.io/_projects/nlp.md

 ### Slightly Modified Adversarial Examples

 To find out a way to train the model with augmented data without over-fitting, we slightly modified the adversarial examples.
 As the authors stated that "the decision to always append `s` to the end of `p` is somewhat arbitrary" <d-cite key="jia2017adversarial"/>, we came up with an idea to randomize the locations of inserted sentences, in order to make the dataset more generalized.
-To be more precise, the distracting sentences are inserted to index $(0, n]$ given that there are $n$ sentences in the paragraph (the index starts from zero).
+To be more precise, the distracting sentences are inserted to index $$(0, n]$$ given that there are $$n$$ sentences in the paragraph (the index starts from zero).

 <a name="fig-2"></a>
 {% include figure.html path="assets/img/project_nlp-2.png" max-width="400" class="img-fluid z-depth-1" %}